eddytowers/eddytowers/README.md

 ## Hi there 👋

+My name is Edgar.

+I'm a front-end developer and designer.

+My current skills include html/css and Javascript.

+In my spare time I like watching classic movies in 4K and catching up on classic anime.
+I also like listening to audiobooks.

+Latest read: Heavier than Heaven: A Biography of Kurt Cobain

 <!--
 **eddytowers/eddytowers** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.